justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 ## Managing your Drupal 8 Site w/ Composer

-What's interesting to note about the composer.json file that gets included with Bolt is that there are a number of dependencies set to fixed versions included out of the box.
+What's interesting to note about the composer.json file that gets included with BLT is that there are a number of dependencies set to fixed versions included out of the box.
 This is a non trivial list of "best practice" modules, libraries, etc. Just learning about what gets curated here is useful.

 There are two main way to work with composer